 Who Is the Richest Member of the Commodores?

-Lionel Richie is by far the wealthiest member, with an estimated net worth of $200 million, per Forbes.
-His solo career, business ventures, and judging role on American Idol have all contributed significantly.
+Lionel Richie is by far the wealthiest former member of the Commodores, with an estimated net worth of around $200 million.
+His fortune was built through a hugely successful solo career, songwriting royalties, global touring, television appearances, and his long-running role as a judge on American Idol.

 What Was The Commodores' Biggest Hit?